dcristian/user-management/README.md

 # User Management

-An user management web app build with Angular 6.
+A user management web app build with Angular 6 and Typescript.

 Try the demo at [angular-user-management.herokuapp.com](https://angular-user-management.herokuapp.com/ "Title")